pitfail/pitfail-reports/report3/domain.rst

 Compared to voting, comments are refreshingly simple.

 Users, not portfolios, cast comments.
-A comment is associated with a news
+A comment is associated with a news event (Figure :ref:`comments1`):
-event:

 .. figure:: figures/domain/comments1.png
     :width: 90%

+    :label:`comments1` Comments on a news event.

 Auto Trades
 ===========

-While the system is idle, an auto-trade is represented as:
+While the system is idle, an auto-trade is represented as (Figure :ref:`auto1`):

 .. figure:: figures/domain/auto1.png
     :width: 90%

+    :label:`auto1` An auto trade while the system is idle.

-When a player runs an AutoTrade, we have what we conceptually (though not in the code) call an AutoTradeEvent:
+When a player runs an AutoTrade, we have what we conceptually (though not in the code) call an AutoTradeEvent (Figure :ref:`auto2`):

 .. figure:: figures/domain/auto2.png
     :width: 90%

+    :label:`auto2` An auto trade being run.

 The ``JSAPI`` is a set of JavaScript functions and corresponding server-side handlers that allow the Auto Trade to actually perform actions.
+See `Running an Auto Trade`_.